mickjc750/str/README.md

 &nbsp;
 ## Common Advantages

-* Like SDS, the buffer structure and it's contents are held in a single allocation which improves cache locality.
+* Like SDS, the buffer structure and its contents are held in a single allocation which improves cache locality.

 &nbsp;
 ## Advantages over SDS